Moss Side: History

 Many of the flats in neighbouring Hulme were demolished in the early 1990s to make way for new low rise homes.
 Housing on the Alexandra Park Estate in the west of Moss Side has been renovated and the streets redesigned to reduce the fear of crime.

 Governance

-The majority of Moss Side is part of the Manchester Central constituency, represented by the Labour Party MP Lucy Powell.
+The majority of Moss Side is part of the Manchester Central constituency, represented by the Labour Party Member of Parliament (MP) Lucy Powell.
 Following boundary changes in 2018 a portion of the ward is a part of the Manchester Gorton constituency, represented by the Labour Party MP Afzal Khan.